-Since laser surgery treats the delicate cornea of your eye, we think it’s advisable to choose a laser surgeon who is a board-certified ophthalmologist and a cornea specialist.
+Since laser surgery treats the delicate cornea of your eye, we think it’s advisable to choose a laser surgeon who is a board-certified ophthalmologist and a cornea fellowship-trained specialist.

-At Eye Consultants of Pennsylvania, our LASIK surgeons are both board certified and fellowship-trained.
+At Eye Consultants of Pennsylvania, our LASIK surgeons are both board certified and cornea fellowship-trained.
 This means they have undergone an advanced course of training in all aspects of corneal disease and care.
 A fellowship is considered the ultimate training for an ophthalmologist.
 A fellowship-trained cornea surgeon will provide you with the highest level of care.

 Drs.
 Altman, Primack and Shah prefer Bladeless Custom LASIK, also known as “all-laser” LASIK, because they consider it to be the most technologically advanced and safest way of performing LASIK.
 This is the only type of LASIK approved for NASA astronauts and U.S. Air Force and U.S. Navy sailors and pilots.

 You may be a candidate for Bladeless Custom LASIK if you meet the following criteria:

 - Have had a stable prescription for at least a year